Eric Kripke: Timeless

 In August 2015, it was announced that Kripke, along with fellow writer Shawn Ryan, were developing an action-adventure show, Timeless, for NBC.
 Described as "Back to the Future meets Mission: Impossible", Timeless is about an unlikely trio traveling through time to battle unknown criminals in order to protect history.
 Ryan and Kripke co-wrote the script and executive-produced with Davis Entertainment's John Davis, John Fox and MiddKid Productions.

 After being cancelled after one season, a fan campaign was made to revive the series for a short second season which was again subsequently cancelled when ratings did not improve.

 The Boys

 On April 6, 2016, it was announced that Cinemax was developing a television series adaptation of the comic book.
 The production was being developed by Kripke, Evan Goldberg and Seth Rogen.
 Kripke was set to write the series while Goldberg and Rogen were set to direct, with Kripke, Goldberg, Rogen, Neal H. Moritz, Pavun Shetty, Ori Marmur, James Weaver, Ken Levin and Jason Netter serving as executive producers.
 Garth Ennis and Darick Robertson were set as co-executive producers.
 Production companies involved with the series included Point Grey Television, Original Film and Sony Pictures Television.
+For his producing work on the show, Kripke received an Emmy nomination for Outstanding Drama Series in 2021.

+Public statements

+Kripke has been outspoken about the political dimensions of The Boys, which he has described as satire of contemporary American politics, with the character Homelander partially modelled on Donald Trump.
+At the 47th Saturn Awards in October 2022, while accepting the award for Best Action/Adventure Television Series, Kripke closed his acceptance speech by saying, "Thank you everyone, please vote, fuck MAGA and have a great night."

+In September 2022, Kripke publicly responded to misogynistic online harassment directed at cast member Erin Moriarty, who plays Starlight on the series.
+After Moriarty wrote on Instagram that fan backlash had left her feeling "silenced" and "dehumanized", Kripke responded on Twitter: "Hi trolls!
+One, this is literally the opposite of the show's fucking message.
+Two, you're causing pain to real people with real feelings.
+Be kind.
+If you can't be kind, then eat a bag of dicks, fuck off to the sun & don't watch 'The Boys,' we don't want you."